BA, BEd, MA (University of Windsor)

 “I believe in the life-long value of the education students receive and create at King’s,” says Deane Little.
 “I look forward to working with President Lahey and the King’s community to help others come to know the transformative and sustaining quality of the education students receive here.”

-Debra Deane Little is King’s first female Chancellor.
+Debra Deane Little was installed as King’s 15th Chancellor on October 25, 2021.
+She is King’s first woman Chancellor.